North Korea showcases suspected ballistic missile launchers in nighttime military parade, satellite imagery shows – KION546

 Last year saw North Korea test more missiles than at any time in its history, including an intercontinental ballistic missile (ICBM) that could in theory strike the US mainland.

-The satellite images, provided by Maxar Technologies, appear to show a number of ballistic missile launchers being paraded past Kim il Sung Square Wednesday night, which is packed with people.
-The square also featured a large North Korean flag, the images show.
+The satellite images, provided by Maxar Technologies, appear to show a number of ballistic missile launchers being paraded past a packed Kim il Sung Square Wednesday night.
+The square also features a large North Korean flag, the images show.

-Earlier on Wednesday, additional satellite imagery taken by Maxar showed preparations for the parade.
-At least 17 ballistic missiles are seen lined up outside the square.
+Earlier on Wednesday, additional satellite imagery taken by Maxar showed preparations for the parade, with at least 17 ballistic missiles lined up outside the square.

+The images follow North Korea’s testing last March of the Hwasong-17, its first test of an ICBM in five years.

+At the time, state media described the launch as a “powerful nuclear war deterrent” and quoted leader Kim Jong Un as saying the country’s forces were “fully ready” for potential military confrontation with the United States.

 North Korea state media had not reported on the parade as of Thursday morning local time.